This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-Another thing you should do to help avoid future puppy potty accidents in crate is thoroughly wash your crate using an enzymatic cleaner like Nature’s Miracle (aff link).
-Puppies like to potty in the same place where they went before.
-If she can smell the urine in the crate then she might go there again.
+Your puppy’s nose is thousands of times more powerful than yours if she can smell the urine in the crate then she might go there again.
 Moving forward, anytime she has an accident make sure you thoroughly clean the crate again.

 If you’re putting blankets or towels in the crate I would consider removing these.
 Puppies usually like going potty on soft surfaces as opposed to hard surfaces.

 As mentioned earlier make sure you have the right size crate.
-If you bought a large crate to allow your puppy to grow into it I would either purchase a smaller, proper sized crate or use a divider to make the crate the correct size.
+If you bought a large crate to allow your puppy to grow into it I would either purchase a smaller, proper-sized crate or use a divider to make the crate the correct size.

 You should start keeping a daily puppy potty schedule to keep track of every time your puppy pees, poops, eats, and drinks water.

-Make sure you feed your puppy at least a couple hours before you put her to bed for the night.
+Make sure you feed your puppy at least a couple of hours before you put her to bed for the night.